Nearly 2,000 PG&E customers lose power in San Luis Obispo County

 By KAREN VELIE

-Nearly 3,000 PG&E customers lost power in San Luis Obispo County on Thursday afternoon.
+Nearly 2,000 PG&E customers lost power in San Luis Obispo County on Monday evening.

-PG&E estimates the power will be restored by 7:45 p.m.
+At 7;29 p.m., 1,722 PG&E customers lost power from east Atascadero to Creston.
+PG&E estimates the power will be restored by 4 a.m. on Tuesday.
 The cause of the outage remains under investigation.

+Shortly before 9 p.m., 269 PG&E customers lost power in Templeton in the Las Tablas Road area.
+Power is expected to be back on by midnight.

 Loading...